 Witheridge 1.5 miles.
 Surrounded by rolling green fields in splendid isolation is West Yeo Farm.
 Set over 76 acres, this medieval farm mentioned in the Domesday book enjoys uninterrupted countryside views across the valley to the village of Witheridge beyond.
 There are many interesting walks across the land and along the river nearby, and in the autumn, it is possible to help with the annual apple harvest and cider production.
-The farm is home to two holiday cottages; Lower and Upper Red Down, each presented to a lovely standard and sleeping up to four people.
+The farm is home to three holiday cottages; Tembridge House, sleeping up to eight people, and Lower and Upper Red Down, each sleeping up to four people, all presented to a lovely standard.
 Comprising of an open-plan living area, the entire set-up makes a wonderful base to enjoy some leisure time in front of the woodburning stove, bringing warmth to a cosy night in.
 With doors opening to the outside, you can enjoy the sunny patio, home to a collection of furniture including a barbecue, with all-round idyllic views.
 Here you can rest in comfort, while the children make the most of the lawned area.
 This part of Devon is an excellent touring base with easy access to lots of places of interest.
 Nearby you can explore the Two Moors Way, visit RHS Rosemoor or Exmoor National Park, a short drive away.
 There are plenty of National Trust properties in the area, as well as some fabulous villages and farm shops.
 West Yeo Farm is just a few miles from attractive Witheridge and a short drive from the market town of South Molton, known for its Pannier Market, quaint tea rooms and antiques shops.
 For traditional fun in the sun, the spectacular coastline and sandy beaches along the North Devon coast will provide you with an unforgettable day out.
 The cottages are connected via a soundproof door and can be booked together for a fantastic holiday experience.

 A former barn conversion converted to provide excellent accommodation, with wooden floors and a cosy woodburning stove, the bright and stylish open-plan living area is ideal for a family to spend some quality time together.